-Applicant did not note any actions taken to resolve any of his delinquent debts, except to note that he does not have sufficient income to pay his delinquent debts.
-Applicant has not indicated any inquiries about his debts to creditors, attempted to negotiate payment plans, or make payments on any of the debts.
+Applicant did not provide the details of any actions he has taken to resolve any of his delinquent debts, except to note that he is paying the utility debt.
+He has not indicated any inquiries about his debts to creditors, attempted to negotiate payment plans, or make payments on any of the debts.